Joshua-Weaver1/ecm2414-multi-threaded-card-game/README.md

   ``
 3. Run the code
 4. Enter the number of desired players when asked (e.g. '4')
-5. Enter the name and full path of the pack file when asked (e.g. 'C:/example')
+5. Enter the name and full path of the pack file when asked (e.g. 'pack.txt')

 The game will execute and will display the winner of the game in the console.
 You can also find the player and deck output files in the 'logs' folder.